 En route to the rendezvous with Johannes you engage Al-Hamajj in a ferocious debate.
 You posit that Eminem is the best rapper of all time and stubbornly dismiss all of al-Hamajj’s attempts to debunk your theory.
 In reality you are infuriated by his obsession with the mediocre Los Angeles rapper Dom Kennedy.
 You are two weeks into the trip and al-Hamajj has yet to go ten minutes without reciting the same dumb Dom lyric in Dom’s signature monotone sneer.
 Damn it feel good to say I did my thing out here.
 “Dom just speaks to me,” al-Hamajj will say.
+You hate Dom.

 Your argument ends in a bitter stalemate.
 You spot Johannes on the street corner wearing a “Full Moon Party” tank and cradling a large bottle of Heineken and you go to greet him.
 Johannes is 20 years old and in the midst of the original bildungsroman, eight months spent dicking around in Asia.
-A happy-go-lucky young buck who will strike up a conversation with just about anyone, he has indeed amassed a sizable crew of Europeans, who are chummy and of varying nationality.
+A happy-go-lucky young buck who will strike up a conversation with just about anyone, he has indeed amassed a sizeable crew of Europeans, who are chummy and of varying nationality.

 You and al-Hamajj are assimilated into the crew for the evening and dubbed, respectively, “America.”
 You roll with the crew to buy sky lanterns.
 You head down to the riverside and set the lanterns free.
 You crave beer.
 Some lanterns make it into the stratosphere and some escape Earth’s orbit.
 Others die quick and set the Thai forest aflame.

 You and the crew sit around a large outdoor firepit in the back of a bar.
-A Thai-Rasta version of Lloyd from Entourage tends to the flames.
+A Thai/Rasta version of Lloyd from Entourage tends to the flames.
 The crew is fast taking on newcomers.
 Ten deep, twelve deep, twenty deep.
 It splinters into sects, as crews are wont to do.
 You run into a French girl with whom you shared a taxi in Chiang Mai.
 The buckets come out.
 Maelstroms of Sprite and liquor bound together by voodoo magik.
 You chat up some Swiss guy about Wawrinka.
 Forty-five minutes later you talk to his brother about Wawrinka.

 The buckets are a force of nature.
 Being a lightweight, al-Hamajj is particularly susceptible to their power.
 You know exactly how inebriated al-Hamajj is at any given moment because his BAC is a function of the rate at which he kisses you on the head and refers to you as “my nigga.”
 Tonight, he goes from 0 to 60 in the blink of an eye.
 You talk to a Brit named Marco (you love Brits) while al-Hamajj spits atrocious game at an Australian member of the crew.
 She thinks he’s hysterical.
 You and al-Hamajj take to the dance floor.
-Collectively, your dance repertoire comprises of the Shmoney dance, the Bernie, and a little move you picked up from Richard Sherman called the Grave Digger.
+Collectively, your dance repertoire comprises of the Shmoney dance, the Moving Like Bernie dance, and a little move you picked up from Richard Sherman called the Grave Digger.
 You and al-Hamajj intrigue and delight the ladies of the crew as you Shmoney and Bernie and Dig Graves into oblivion.

 You are unsure how much time you have accrued on the dance floor but the bar is closing now.
 So are the other ten bars on this street.
 White people abound.
 You join the army of wildebeests and migrate across the river to a large open-air late night party palace called Don’t Cry.
 It is packed with merry goers.
 Your buzz is progressing nicely.
 You later learn that many of the people here are on hallucinogens.

 You talk to a guy from San Francisco about his silent meditation retreat.
 He is a chill bro but you realize you are probably talking to too many males this evening.
-You repeatedly call attention to the very attractive girl sitting ten feet to his 7 o’clock.
+You repeatedly call attention to the very attractive female sitting ten feet to his 7 o’clock.
 As it turns out, she and chill San Francisco bro attended the aforementioned silent meditation retreat together.
 He calls her over and tells her you think she’s hot.
 Unblinking, she puts her face a couple inches from your face.
 Are you gay? she asks you.
 You reflexively tell her, no, I am not gay – a devastating mental error.
-You should have said, YES, I am gay and proceeded to kiss her then and there.
+You should have said, yes, I am gay and proceeded to kiss her then and there.
 As usual, a window of opportunity materializes and you shut it with AUTHORITY.
 She gives you one last lookover and storms across the bar, and there is nothing to do now but sip beer with chill SF bro and watch her from afar.

 Meanwhile, the liquor has utterly consumed al-Hamajj.
 A food vendor slangs calories across the street.
 You buy al-Hamajj a stick of chicken to quell his frenzied donkey brain and he eats the whole thing in one bite.
 Not satisfied yet, he hops up onto the back of a police car and proceeds to Shmoney furiously.
 You coax him down and back inside the bar.
 He passes out in the corner.
 Then he is up and he is everywhere, no longer flesh but a laughing, loving, spitting, farting neutron star of pure energy.
 He is the hero of the party.
 He is the villain of the party.
 Yo soy fiesta.

 Your grandpa suffered a stroke two days ago.
 He is in critical condition and you doubt you will ever see him again.
 You last saw him in August, at your cousin’s wedding in Colorado.
-You talked about college football, the Revolutionary War, your post-college adjustment to the real world, and such.
+You talked about college football, the Revolutionary War, your post-college adjustment to the real world and such.
 The adjustment continues.
 Indeed you are in Thailand now, and you felt little when you received the news of his stroke.
 You’ve tried to process it, or have you.
 You are numb in your bubble on the other side of the planet.

 You decide it is time to leave Don’t Cry and make for the barn.
 You bid farewell to Johannes, pull al-Hamajj from the fray, and disappear back across the river into the dark.
 The stray dogs are out this time of night.
 Al-Hamajj turns down for nothing and he yells and barks at them and chases them up the street.
 You catch up with him at the town’s main drag where you ate dinner.
 The food vendors are gone and there is a film crew of fifty or more and the whole joint is misty with dry ice crawling up the sides of the buildings.
 Someone with a bullhorn yells Action! and a man on a motorcycle zooms past you, the engine pitch turning fast from rumble to whine.
 He appears headed straight for the bank of lights on the far end of the set but then he expertly whips his motorcycle around an unseen corner and out of sight, the engine pitch rising still and fading into the distance.